Develop and Launch

 What ongoing costs are there?

-We strongly recommend Watch and Maintain for all of our web applications.
+We strongly recommend Support and Improve for all of our web applications.
 In addition, you can expect $50-$100/mo in hosting costs, billed directly to you through our recommended cloud host.
 We do not resell hosting, domains, or other related services.